idsia-robotics/Azure_Kinect_ROS_Driver/azure_kinect_ros_driver/docker/README.md

 ```

 ### Run the Container
-The commands are the same as for the CPU container, but we are adding `--gpu all` parameter.
+The commands are the same as for the CPU container, but we are adding `--gpus all` parameter.
 Remember to always follow the steps in [Display in Docker](#display-in-docker) first.

 <details>